bfenetworks/bfe/docs/en_us/modules/mod_trust_clientip/mod_trust_clientip.md

 ## Introduction

-Check client IP of incoming request against trusted ip dict.
-If matched, mark request/connection is trusted.
+mod_trust_clientip checkes the client IP of incoming request/connnection against trusted ip dictionary.
+If matched, the request/connection is marked as trusted.

 ## Module Configuration